 - 1. Work Cohorts: OCS will establish worker cohorts (groupings), which may reduce the risk of workplace transmission by minimizing the number of different individuals who come in close contact with each other. - 2.
-Staggered Schedules: OCS will establish staggered, alternating employee

-- schedules to maximize physical distancing where possible. - Accommodations: Accommodations for employees are made according to the provisions of Americans with Disabilities Act.
+Staggered Schedules: OCS will establish staggered, alternating employee schedules to maximize physical distancing where possible. - 3.
+Accommodations: OCS will develope a process for how we will prioritize reasonable accommodations for employees who are impacted for by COVID-19.
+A summary of our process is outlined below in our COVID-19 Temporary Work Accommodations and Leaves policy: